danbz/aesthetic-programming/source/8-Queeries/Readme.md

 ## Different types of errors

 At this stage, you have better programming skills and your program will be more complex.
-It is important to understand, identify and locate errors so that one the one hand you can build a workable sketch, but on the other hand, it allows us to experience how a program works at a very logical and accurate manner.
+It is important to understand, identify and locate errors so that on the one hand you can build a workable sketch, but on the other hand, it allows us to experience how a program works at a very logical, computational and accurate manner.

-When you are debugging your sketch, is the error come from your own code, or errors from parsing the data while it is running, or errors from other third party like Google?
+When you are debugging your sketch, can you able to identity if the errors come from your own code, or the errors from parsing the data while it is running, or the errors from other third party like Google?
 Are they minor errors or critical errors (that stop your program from running)?
-Are they belong to syntactic, runtime or logical errors? (see below) For example, if you encounter error 403 in your console, this likely means that Google has barred your API as the requests exceed the 100 times limit per day.
+Are they belong to syntactic, runtime or logical errors? (see below) For example, if you encounter error 403 in your console with the sample code, this likely means that Google has barred your API as the requests exceed the 100 times limit per day.

 In a broad sense, errors can be categorized in three types: